Calila e Dimna: Summary

 There was a pious man who bought a large meaty goat for the purpose of sacrificing it.
 A group of people saw the goat and wanted it, so they hatched a plan to deceive the pious man.
 One by one they all approached the pious man and exclaimed in fake astonishment at the pious man sacrificing a dog.
 The pious man after hearing so many people calling his goat a dog became convinced that the seller had cast magic over his eyes and that the goat was actually a dog.
-So he let the goat loose and the group sneakily took it away with them.
+He let the goat loose and the group sneakily took it away with them.